mobileraj/trigfunctions/README.md

 Oct2-7 Assignment on playing with R and trignometric functions

-* Plot sin, cos and tan functions for values 0 - 8 &pi; radians
+* Plot sin, cos and tan functions for values 0 - 8&pi; radians

 ** final deliverable is in a single plot, 3 colors with legend describing what function it is